Generation of electricity from 3.0MW capacity wind turbines by Avon Cycles Limited

 3. Environmental Wellbeing

-- Displaces fossil fuel–based electricity with clean, renewable wind energy.
+- Replaces fossil fuel-based electricity generation with clean, renewable wind energy, minimizing the project’s environmental footprint.

 - Ensures zero emissions during electricity generation, reducing local air pollution and carbon intensity.